guttih/Glosur/Gulp_uglify-concat-jshint_ecma6.md

-#How to minify ecmascript 6 files and jshint them
+#How use Gulp to minify, concatenate and verify ecmascript 6 code.
-Jubb
+Here is an example on how you could use gulp to verify and combine, your source code files (written in es6 javascript) into one file.

 ## install gulp and requred modules